 Getting a Texas Learners Permit

-Like other states, Texas employs a graduated drivers license program that grants teens between the ages of 15 and 18 increasing freedom and responsibilities on the road.
-Each state’s program works a little bit differently, so it’s important that you understand what to expect when you or your teenager want to start driving.
+There are a number of steps that are taken to getting your learners permit in Texas, including starting Drivers Ed.
 If you know how the system works ahead of time, you can plan out your actions ahead of time, enroll in the right courses, fulfill all your driving requirements, and earn your driving privileges.